 The NFL season has drawn to a close.
-Millions of Americans tuned in to see the New England Patriots take on the Philadelphia Eagles in Super Bowl LII.
+Millions of Americans tuned in to see the Super Bowl.
 And while most of us watched from our comfy couches, hopefully you didn’t watch passively.

 There’s plenty to learn from the preparation and training these teams complete.
 They made it to this level because they had well-prepared game plans.
 They studied the film, anticipated their opponents’ moves and designed plays to counteract them – much like the most successful warehouses.

 Streamlining your warehouse processes takes a detailed game plan.
 You must identify your pain points, set goals to resolve them and find the right software that supports data-driven decision making.
 In the “game” of warehouse improvement, you’re the quarterback, and your WMS is the playbook.